El Búho: Collaboration

 El Búho has collaborated with various media Latin American organizations in its reporting.
 Reporting on femicides in Peru, the newspaper worked with the journalistic collective Connectas, contributing to an initiative focused on gender-based violence in Latin America that also included Bolivia's Acceso, El Salvador's La Prensa Gráfica and Venezuela's Runrunes.
 The newspaper has also collaborated in press events with the Peruvian journalism website, La Mula.

 Press freedom

 In 2004, IFEX reported that all copies of El Búho were purchased in Arequipa by men in vans that reportedly belonged to the National University of San Agustín; that day's edition of the newspaper reported on corruption and mismanagement within the university.
 The newspaper's director, Mabel Cáceres, faced one year in prison for her reporting on the university after its president, Rolando Cornejo Cuervo, brought forth defamation charges against her; the Overseas Press Club denounced the charges in a letter addressed to President Alejandro Toledo.

 Cáceres was subjected to thirteen lawsuits between 2012 and 2014 and faces frequent death threats according to Reporters Without Borders.
-Much of the legal action towards Cáceres stemmed from her reporting on controversial mining operations near Arequipa.
+Much of the legal action toward Cáceres stemmed from her reporting on controversial mining operations near Arequipa.